It’s a common experience: what do I say to someone who has experienced a loss? How do I support them without upsetting them further?

 Knowing what to say to someone who is grieving isn’t going to take their pain away, but your words and actions may provide comfort, and help that person feel supported.

-For more information about the experience and symptoms of grief, and tips on looking after yourself after a loss, click here.
+For more information about the experience and symptoms of grief, and tips on looking after yourself or supporting someone else after a loss, click here.

 Tips for supporting people who are grieving

 - Try not to focus too much on getting the words exactly right or worry excessively about saying the “wrong” thing.
 Most people experiencing a loss understand how difficult it is to be supportive and will accept the positive intention behind the words.

 - Make simple statements: ‘Tony, I’m so sorry Glenda died.
 I will miss her so much.
 I am very sad for your loss.’

 - When speaking to a bereaved person, try to use the deceased person’s name unless you understand that this not helpful for them.
 As time passes, most find this a comforting form of remembering the deceased.

 - Share that you are ready and open to listen to the bereaved person’s experiences when they are, there is no rush.

 - If you have your own experience of loss, be mindful that supporting someone else who is grieving may bring up painful feelings and memories for you.
 Be honest with yourself regarding how much you can genuinely offer in terms of emotional or practical support.
 Also, while your experience may guide you towards understanding and making genuine expressions of sympathy, take care not to assume that everyone’s experience and needs will be the same as yours.

 - Keep an open mind about the way that others express grief, which might be quite different from yours, and could be influenced by cultural factors.